About Prostate Cancer

 - Certain inherited genetic conditions (BRCA and Lynch)

-There is a lot of discussion about screening and testing.
-Start talking to your doctor at 45 about regular prostate-specific antigen (PSA) testing depending upon your risk factors.
+There is a lot of discussion and even some controversy about screening and testing.
+What is most important is that you know your personal risk.
+With the right information you can take care of yourself.
+Start talking to your doctor at 45 about regular prostate-specific antigen (PSA) testing and depending upon your risk factors earlier.

 Factors to know about your diagnosis as you decide on treatment include: